Nutrition for Schools

 Registered Dietitians and Nutrition Educators staff are available to consult with both elementary and secondary schools about how to create a healthy school food culture and supportive environment that encourages healthy eating.

-We can also consult with you on the Ontario Healthy Food for Healthy Schools Act and ensure that foods being offered and sold meet or exceed the Ministry of Education’s Ontario School Food and Beverage Policy (PPM 150).
+We can also consult with you to ensure that foods being offered and sold meet or exceed the Ministry of Education’s Ontario School Food and Beverage Policy (PPM 150).
 Food that may be affected by this policy include food being sold for fundraising, catered lunches and food offered at classroom celebrations.

 For more information related to promoting healthy eating at your school and creating a healthy school food culture, request a consultation with a Public Health Dietitian by e-mailing [email protected].